collincahill/collin-cahill-ux-iop/README.md

 A UX project to get me up to speed on necessary skills and technologies I will be using on the UX team.

 ## How to Use
 Recommended: open command line in the root of the repo and run gulp.
-This will run a LiveReload server on port 1820.
+This will run a LiveReload server on [port 1820](http://localhost:1820).
+Alternatively, you can access the project locally by just opening one of the HTML files in a web browser.
+The global stylesheet has been preprocessed already, so the pages should load like normal.

 ## Dependencies
 - [Polymer](https://www.polymer-project.org/)